 The what: A detailed description of your task.

-The who: Each action item should have an assignee so everyone knows the responsible party for each task.
+The who: Each action item should have an assignee so everyone knows who is responsible for each task.

 The when: Attach standardized deadlines to recurring tasks.
 For example, you can keep a check-in task to remind you to review the project status for the last day of every month.